Difference Between Turnover and Profit

 Final Thought

 Turnover and profit make the most important parameters to analyze the performance of a company in comparison to historical and peer performance.
-Both provide a perspective towards the business strategy of a company to survive amongst the existing competition in the market.
+In addition, both provide a perspective on the business strategy of a company to survive amongst the existing competition in the market.

-Though they are not the “be-all and end-all” of the financial analysis of any, they hold high importance in the process of analysis as both can be inflated or deflated by exploiting the numerous accounting loopholes present in the existing accounting standards.
+Though they are not the “be-all and end-all” of any financial analysis, they hold high importance in the analysis process as both can be inflated or deflated by exploiting the numerous accounting loopholes present in the existing accounting standards.
 So, one should be aware of the accounting policies followed by the company when analyzing its performance.
-That being said, it does sound lucrative to have high levels of turnover and profits.
-However, they do not guarantee the survival of the company in the long run.
+That being said, it does sound lucrative to have high turnover and profits.
+However, they do not guarantee the company's survival in the long run.